 Method Please provide a description or examples of how each evaluation method will be used in this course.
-Type of Assignment Oral and practical examination 3-4 speeches produced and assessed in synchronous or asynchronous formats.
+Type of Assignment Oral and practical examination 3-4 speeches produced and assessed in synchronous and asynchronous formats.
 In and Out of Class Student participation/contribution Participation in partner and group activities.
 In and Out of Class Tests/Quizzes/Examinations Module quizzes on pronunciation and speech concepts.
 In and Out of Class Self/peer assessment and portfolio evaluation Peer and self- assessment of speeches.
 In and Out of Class Presentations/student demonstration observations 3-4 speeches and 1 group discussion facilitation assignment.
-In and Out of Class Other Out-of-class hours will be accounted for electronically through the learning management system.
-Out of Class Only
+In and Out of Class